nielsonsantana/image-api/README.md

     └── setup.py

 ## Getting Started
-To start using the project In order to use and develop the project is need install
+To start using the project you can use docker-compose and docker tools.

 ### Using docker-compose
 Fallow the install instructions at https://docs.docker.com/compose/install/